Skip to main content

 2. Enter the repository URI (HTTPS or SSH)

-5. Click Clone — the module clones the repository and imports the project
+4. Click to clone — the module clones the repository and imports the project

 Initialize Locally

-3. Click Initialize — the module creates a local Git repository with an initial commit
+3. The module creates a local Git repository with an initial commit

 4. A remote can be added later via the Remotes manager